COPT-Public/cuPDLP-C/cupdlp/README.md

 A related issue is the use of `fp` and `fp_sol`.
 HiGHS won't be using these, so sets them to null pointers. `cuPDLP-c` already doesn't print the solution if `fp_sol` is a null pointer, so the call to `writeJson(fp, pdhg);` is now conditional on `if (fp)`.

-## Handling infeasible or unbounded problems

-`cuPDLP-c` now terminates with status `INFEASIBLE_OR_UNBOUNDED` for the infeasible and unbounded LPs in unit tests `pdlp-infeasible-lp` and `pdlp-unbounded-lp` in `highs/check/TestPdlp.cpp`.
-In the case of the unbounded LP, PDLP identifies a primal feasible point, so unboundedness can be deduced.
-This is done in `HighsSolve.cpp:131.

 ## Returning the iteration count

 The `cuPDLP-c` iteration count is held in `pdhg->timers->nIter`, but `pdhg` is destroyed in `LP_SolvePDHG`, so `cupdlp_int* num_iter` has been added to the parameter list of this method.

-## To be done

-- Make CupldlpWrapper.cpp look more like C++ than C